Beilschmiedia berteroana: Ecology

 It grows at altitudes up to 1800 m above sea level, and it has an acceptable frost tolerance within this mostly tropical genus.
 A specific example of occurrence is in the La Campana National Park of central Chile and amid the adjoining Cerro La Campana; in that location it is associated with the endangered Chilean wine palm, a tree with a much wider prehistoric distribution than at present.

 Uses and cultivation

 Edible fruit, with a sweet taste; of local consumption, with fruit potential.
 The bark of B. berteroana is useful for tanning leather.
 It is often used as an ornamental tree in Chile.
 It blooms between July and August (Southern Hemisphere).
 The flowers are used by introduced European bees for producing a very delicious honey.
 The wood is very beautiful and hard.
+Can grow up to USDA zone 9b.
 The tree has been planted and acclimatized in Spain, but is rarely seen there.